Find Trade Colleges

 SC4 undergraduate students pay an average of $9,300 in in-state tuition and fees each year.

-SC4 also claimed a spot on our Best Allied Health Professions Undergraduate Certificate Trade Schools in Michigan list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, SC4 also did well on our Best Allied Health Professions Undergraduate Certificate Trade Schools in Michigan list.
+It’s in the top 20% of all schools reviewed in this analysis.

 Jackson College landed the #10 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
 Jackson College is a small public school located in the rural area of Jackson.